daniabrams333/daniabrams333/README.md

 <h1>Examples of my Work!</h1>

 <p>I have spent the last 5 months as a learner in the Apple Developer Academy and in 2023 I was a Mentor and Instructor for Apple Foundations.
-Here are two projects I'm very proud of as I learn how to code design Native iOS applications.</p>
+Here are two projects I'm very proud of as I learn how to code and design Native iOS applications.</p>

 <h1>Social Media SwiftUI demo</h1>
 This is a solo project all code wrtiten by me.